Voyent/voyent.notify.js/README.md

 <a name="getNextNotification"></a>
 ##### getNextNotification()
-Returns the next notification in the queue or null if none was found.
+Returns the next (newer) notification in the queue or null if there is no next.
 **Returns:** Object - The notification.

 **Example**